Table of Contents

 1 Furbo Dog Camera

-The Furbo dog camera is probably the most popular one, and also one of the brands (along with Petcube) that set off the whole pet cameras movement.
+The Furbo dog camera is probably the most popular one and also one of the brands (along with Petcube) that set off the whole pet camera movement.
 It's not a surprise when you see how it works and what it offers – I've reviewed it twice, with my oldest review back in 2017.

-This camera comes with a barking alert, so you will receive push notifications on the app when your dog is barking but I have noticed that other noised can also trigger the bark detector.
+This camera comes with a barking alert, so you will receive push notifications on the app when your dog is barking, but I have noticed that other noises can also trigger the bark detector.
 Furbo also has other alerts that notify you of different activities.
 However, most of the alerts are now only available if you have a premium plan.

 » PROS: High-Quality Video, Wide-Angle View, Night Vision, Two-Way Audio, Treat-Dispensing Capabilities, Bark Detector, Various Alerts Available, Easy to Set Up, App Easy to Use, Works with Alexa